 You can stroll through this magnificent paradise and explore all the flora it offers.
 Displays and floral arrangements change five times a year – spring, summer, fall, winter, and Lunar New Year.
-After each season comes to an end, the conservatory staff repurposes or replants the live plants so that the gardens can be more environmentally friendly.
+After each season ends, the conservatory staff repurposes or replants the live plants to make the gardens more environmentally friendly.

 From vibrant flowers to lush foliage, there are always amazing sights to see here.
 Plus, admission is free, making it one of the cheapest things to do on The Strip.
 How can you say no to free?